 So they hopped in a cab.
 The cab driver did his best, and even stopped to ask about alternate routes.
 It was then that someone told them they could have taken a bus to Magic Kingdom, where they could have taken the Monorail to the finish.
 Oh well.
 I crossed the finish just before 8 a.m.

 Future spectators, it’s a lesson to be learned: have a plan A and plan B ready to get around on race day and allot much more time than you think you need in case the official race buses are delayed.
-I’ve never had spectators at a Disney race before, so this was all new to me.
+I’ve never had spectators taking the bus (only the Monorail) at a Disney race before, so this was all new to me.

 They didn’t see me finish as planned, but we had even more fun plans ahead: Princess Storybook Breakfast at Akershus Royal Banquet Hall in Norway at Epcot.